litmuschaos/litmus-go/contribute/developer-guide/README.md

   total 12
   -rw-r--r-- 1 shubham shubham   41 May 15 13:26 sample-category.package.yaml
   -rw-r--r-- 1 shubham shubham  734 May 15 13:26 sample-category.chartserviceversion.yaml
-  drwxr-xr-x 2 shubham shubham 4096 May 15 13:26 pod-delete/
+  drwxr-xr-x 2 shubham shubham 4096 May 15 13:26 sample-pod-delete/

   $ ls -ltr sample-category/pod-delete

   total 28
   -rw-r--r-- 1 shubham shubham  791 May 15 13:26 rbac.yaml
-  -rw-r--r-- 1 shubham shubham  734 May 15 13:26 pod-delete.chartserviceversion.yaml
+  -rw-r--r-- 1 shubham shubham  734 May 15 13:26 sample-pod-delete.chartserviceversion.yaml
   -rw-r--r-- 1 shubham shubham  792 May 15 13:26 experiment.yaml
   drwxr-xr-x 2 shubham shubham 4096 May 15 13:26 test
-  -rw-r--r-- 1 shubham shubham 4533 May 15 13:26 pod-delete.go
+  -rw-r--r-- 1 shubham shubham 4533 May 15 13:26 sample-pod-delete.go
   -rw-r--r-- 1 shubham shubham  813 May 15 13:26 engine.yaml

-  $ ls -ltr sample-category/pod-delete/test
+  $ ls -ltr sample-category/sample-pod-delete/test

   total 4
   -rw-r--r-- 1 shubham shubham  1039 May 15 13:26 test.yaml
   ```

-- Proceed with construction of business logic inside the `pod-delete.go` file, by making
+- Proceed with construction of business logic inside the `sample-pod-delete.go` file, by making
   the appropriate modifications listed below to achieve the desired effect:

   - variables
   - entry & exit criteria checks for the experiment
   - helper utils in either [pkg](/pkg/) or new [base chaos libraries](/chaoslib)

-- Update the `chaoslib/litmus/pod-delete/lib/pod-delete.go` chaoslib to achieve the desired effect or reuse the existing chaoslib.
+- Update the `chaoslib/litmus/sample-pod-delete/lib/sample-pod-delete.go` chaoslib to achieve the desired effect or reuse the existing chaoslib.

 - Create an experiment README explaining, briefly, the *what*, *why* & *how* of the experiment to aid users of this experiment.